 Specialty Supplements for HSV

-The following is a list of supplements known to specifically target the Herpes Simplex Virus and may help to reduce the frequency or severity of herpes outbreaks.
+The following is a list of supplements known to specifically target the Herpes Simplex Virus and may help to reduce the frequency or severity of herpes outbreaks, unless you have Nervous System Dysregulation.
+In that case, they may not work optimally to keep HSV in remission.
 My top three suggestions are quercetin, lysine, and spirulina.
+Yes, spirulina contains slightly more arginine than lysine, but the benefits far outweigh the risk of being overcautious with this superfood, as long as you don't take it daily.

 Quercetin